uber/nebula.gl/docs/api-reference/mode-handlers/overview.md

 User can draw a new `Polygon` feature by clicking positions to add then closing the polygon (or double-clicking).

+### Edit Context

+`editContext` argument to the `onEdit` callback contains the following properties:

+* `positionIndexes` (Array): An array of numbers representing the indexes of the added position within the feature's `coordinates` array

+* `position` (Array): An array containing the ground coordinates (i.e. [lng, lat]) of the added position

 ## [Draw90DegreePolygonHandler](https://github.com/uber/nebula.gl/blob/master/modules/core/src/lib/mode-handlers/draw-90degree-polygon-handler.js)

 * Mode name: `draw90DegreePolygon`

 User can draw a new `Polygon` feature with 90 degree corners (right angle) by clicking positions to add then closing the polygon (or double-clicking).
 After clicking the 2 points, the draw mode guides/allows to have right angle polygon.

 ## [DrawRectangleHandler](https://github.com/uber/nebula.gl/blob/master/modules/core/src/lib/mode-handlers/draw-rectangle-handler.js)